aixoss/ansible-playbooks/README.md

     aix_nim_viosupgrade:
-      targets:          required; type: list; specify the list of VIOS to act upon depending on the "action" specified; to perform an action on dual or single VIOS, specify the list as a tuple with the following format:
+      targets:          required; type: list; specify the list of VIOS to act upon depending on the "action" specified; to perform an action on dual or single VIOS, specify the list of tuple with the following format:
                         ["vios1 vios2", "vios11 vios12", "vios21"];
+                        each tuple is a string, a list of vios separated by ":" or "," or spaces
       action:           required; type: dictionary.
 Specify the operation to perform per VIOS;
                         possible values are : bosinst or altdisk.
                         syntax: {'vios1': 'bosinst', 'vios2': 'altdisk', 'all_vios': 'bosinst'}